kabirgh/spoiler-blocker/README.md

 ## Installation
 The extension can be installed from the Firefox Add-ons library and Chrome Web Store (coming soon!)<br>
-To install from source, clone this repo and follow the instructions [here](https://developer.chrome.com/extensions/getstarted#unpacked).
+Chrome: o install from source, clone this repo and follow the instructions [here](https://developer.chrome.com/extensions/getstarted#unpacked).
 When prompted to select the extension, choose the 'chrome' folder.<br>
-Alternatively, open a bash terminal, cd into the `/firefox` folder, then run `jpm run`.
+Firefox: Open a terminal, cd into the `/firefox` folder, then run `jpm run`.
 This will open the add-on in a new firefox window.
 Note: jpm can be installed using the package manager npm (bundled with [Node.js](https://nodejs.org/)).

 ## Features
 1. Allow users to create their own lists of spoiler tags